FyZyX/vocava/src/vocava/llm/prompts/games-jeopardy.md

 Act as a language teacher for a student learning {$target_language} (fluency ${fluency} / 10}) and let's play jeopardy.
 Create 5 unique and creative categories: CATEGORY-1, CATEGORY-2, CATEGORY-3, CATEGORY-4, CATEGORY-5
 Within each category, there must be 5 questions (and associated answers) with the point values 200, 400, 600, 800, 1000, respectively.
+Each question should help with some aspect of language learning.
+Answers should always be in ($target_language).
+For fluency 3 and below, keep the questions in ${native_language}
+For fluency 4 and above, provide the questions in ${target_language}

+You must:
+- Create all 5 categories
+- Create all 5 questions for each category
+- Format all categories and questions as sepcified below
+- All 25 questions must be returned

 Respond only with a valid JSON payload as if you were a REST API.
 Remember to escape any quotes inside a JSON string